Seagate/cortx-s3server/README.md

 # Deployment from rpm

-The **rpm-deploy.sh** is used to deploy s3server, mero and halon on test node.
+The **rpm-deploy.sh** is used to deploy s3server, motr and halon on test node.

 Note: **dev/init.sh** script should be run before rpm deployment